-Free Satellite Imagery of Your Property: Comprehensive Guide for 2025
+Free Satellite Imagery of Your Property: Comprehensive Guide for 2026

-Free Satellite Imagery of Your Property: Comprehensive Guide for 2025
+Free Satellite Imagery of Your Property: Comprehensive Guide for 2026

-Learn how to access free satellite imagery and property‑line maps using U.S. government services like the National Map and Earth Explorer, Sentinel‑2 data, Google Maps and more.
-Step‑by‑step instructions, benefits and limitations are covered to help property owners plan projects and monitor their land.
+Learn how to access free satellite imagery and property‑line maps using U.S. government services like the National Map and Earth Explorer, Sentinel‑2 data, Google Maps, Bing Bird's Eye, county GIS portals and more.
+Step‑by‑step instructions, resolution comparisons, benefits and limitations for property owners, buyers and sellers.

-satellite imageryproperty mappingfree aerial photosland surveying
+satellite imageryproperty mappingfree aerial photosland surveyingsatellite view of propertybirds eye view of property

 Introduction